-Strength of materials with physics integrated.
-Major concepts in scientific thought, interpretation of physical measurement, and structural development of matter in its various forms applicable to building construction.
-Prerequisite: ATE 104.
+Covers the strength of materials with integrated topics from physics.
+Introduces major concepts in scientific thought, interpretation of physical measurement and structural development of matter.
+Emphasizes application to building construction.

 ATE 208 Behavior of Architectural 3 hrs.
 Materials II (3-0)